-June 30, 2020 (with summarized comparative financial information for the year ended June 30, 2019)
+June 30, 2021 (with summarized comparative financial information for the year ended June 30, 2020)

-Current Environment
+(s) Current Environment

 In March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a pandemic.
 Commencing March, 2020, undergraduate and graduate course instruction was conducted virtually and most students vacated the campus.
-The University issued refunds of \$4,738,306 in fiscal year 2020 for housing and dining services.
-Students continued to meet their academic requirements for the remainder of the 2019-20 academic year.
-In addition, the start of 2020-21 academic year will remain a virtual learning environment.
-While some faculty and staff are working on-campus to ensure continuity of essential operations, most faculty and staff have transitioned to remote work.
-Given the uncertainty over the progression of the virus and governmental emergency directives, there is no timetable for when instruction and campus operations will return to normal.
+Students continued to meet their academic requirements for the remainder of the 2020-21 academic year.
+In addition, the start of 2021-22 academic year has reverted to an on campus instruction learning environment.
 The COVID-19 pandemic has negatively affected national, state, and local economies and global financial markets, and the higher education landscape in general.
-While the financial impact on the University cannot be quantified at this time, the pandemic may have a material adverse effect on the current and future financial profile and operating performance of the University.
+While the total financial impact on the University cannot be quantified at this time, the pandemic may have a one-time material adverse effect on the current and future financial profile and operating performance of the University.
 The University continues to monitor the course of the pandemic and is prepared to take additional measures to protect the health of the University community and promote the continuity of its academic mission.